Hear a true story.Our Stories!

 Telling a story about some aspect of your life after crafting it into shape is a powerful adventure into self-expression, risk-taking and courage.
 Stories help us understand more about what we all have in common and what connects us in our shared humanity.

-In TrueStory, a new workshop and live storytelling collaboration, join theater Scoundrel and Scamp and professional storyteller Elaine Gale, to learn to craft a story both for the page and for the stage.
+In TrueStory, a new workshop and live storytelling collaboration, our participants join professional storyteller Elaine Gale, to learn to craft a story both for the page and for the stage.

 TrueStory Workshop